storj/storj/docs/blueprints/linux-setup.md

   - Email
   - External address/port
   - Advertised storage
   - Identity directory
   - Storage directory
 - Generate `config.yaml` file with the user configuration.

+The default value for these directories can be defined using the [XDG Base Directory](https://wiki.archlinux.org/index.php/XDG_Base_Directory).

 We choose to reuse the storagenode-updater and the recovery mechanism used in windows.
-They will be daemonized using systemD.
+They will be daemonized using systemd.
 The storagenode updater will auto-update.
 A recovery will be triggered if the updated updater service fails to restart.
 We will use debconf to retrieve user data.

 The debian package will NOT contain the storagenode and storagenode-updater binaries.
 They will be downloaded as part of the post-installation script.
 A separate git repository will be created for holding the debian package.